vduce/randa-kassis-website/public/articles/article4.md

-<h4>Turkey—A Spring of Peace, or a Fountain of Death and Destruction?</h4>
+<h4>Turkey — A Spring of Peace, or a Fountain of Death and Destruction?</h4>

 Published in Al-Shorouk Newspaper